kevintrankt/color-code-gcal/README.md

 # color-code-gcal

-Automatically color-code your Google Calendar events similar to [Clockwise's](https://support.getclockwise.com/hc/en-us/articles/360026978991-Color-Coding-Overview) color-coding feature.
+Automatically color-code your work Google Calendar events similar to [Clockwise's](https://support.getclockwise.com/hc/en-us/articles/360026978991-Color-Coding-Overview) color-coding feature.
 This runs entirely on [Google Apps Scripts](https://script.google.com/) so you don't have to agree to any extension permissions that your company is not cool with.